rancher/docs/content/k3s/latest/en/advanced/_index.md

 etcdctl provides a CLI for etcd.

-If you would like to use etcdctl after install K3s with embedded etcd, install etcdctl using the [official documentation:](https://etcd.io/docs/latest/install/)
+If you would like to use etcdctl after installing K3s with embedded etcd, install etcdctl using the [official documentation:](https://etcd.io/docs/latest/install/)

 ```
 $ VERSION="v3.5.0"